 Penske gives you plenty of options to insure your belongings during your move.
 You have several coverage choices, including Personal Accident Insurance and Cargo Insurance, to ensure that you and your truck’s contents stay safe.

 - No 20-foot truck

-- Mileage fees for local trips
+- Mileage fees for local moves

 U-Haul is, arguably, the most well-known name in truck rentals.
-Their trucks are available in every state, and they have more locations than any other moving company.
-U-Haul has been in business since 1945 and has become the largest moving truck rental company in the United States.
+Their moving trucks are available in every state, and they have more locations than any other moving company.
+U-Haul has been in business since 1945 and has become the largest moving truck company in the United States.

 U-Haul offers the most rental truck sizes of all the companies on this list, including: